bgamari/ghc-wiki-import/phabricator.md

-**You should always at least add `austin` to a review**.
+Some reviewers are automatically added by **herald**.
+These are currently bgamari and austin.

 If you want wider attention, you can specify the reviewer as `#ghc` - this specifies a group of GHC developers who may come to review it as well.